MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

 The elders feared the prophets—and with reason, because the prophets bore the holy anointing of the Lord.

-And Samuel did that which the Lord spake, and came to Bethlehem.
-And the elders of the town trembled at his coming, and said, Comest thou peaceably?
+So Samuel did what the LORD said, and went to Bethlehem.
+And the elders of the town trembled at his coming, and said, “Do you come peaceably?”
 (I Samuel 16:4)

 “The elders of the town trembled”!